 Professor of Music

 I am a composer and video artist with interests in many traditional musics around the world, especially that of the Indonesian gamelan; computer music; abstract animation and visual music; and alternate tuning systems.
-I have composed extensively for traditional ensembles, gamelan, electronic instruments, and mixed media, including abstract computer animation, robot choreography, and web art.
-CDs of my audio works include The Terrain of Possibilities (EMF), Imbal-Imbalan (Spectral Harmonies), and Mystic Canyon (MicroFest Records), and a dvd of my video works, Celestial Dance, is published by the Kinetica Video Library.
+I have composed extensively for traditional ensembles, gamelan, electronic instruments, and mixed media, including abstract computer animation, robot choreography, and virtual reality.
+CDs of my audio works include The Terrain of Possibilities, Imbal-Imbalan, Mystic Canyon and Guitars and Gamelan, a dvd of my video works, Celestial Dance, is published by the Kinetica Video Library.

-My textbook, Music of the Peoples of the World (Schirmer/Cengage), is now in its third edition.
+I have published a biography of composer Lou Harrison with co-author Brett Campbell, and my textbook, Music of the Peoples of the World, is now in its third edition.
 I have also written for Perspectives of New Music, Computer Music Journal, SEAMUS Journal, 1/1, and elsewhere.
 I am a co-director of MicroFest, the annual Southern California festival of microtonal music.
 In 1993–94, I was a Senior Fulbright Scholar in Indonesia, where I taught and studied traditional music.

 - MS 127 The Harmony of Sound and Light